JakubSzark/rust-build-tool/README.md

 # Custom Build Tool
-This is my own custom build tool made in rust.
+This is my own custom build tool made in rust-lang.

 The premise is that it is a single executable that parses a build.cfg.
 The build cfg can have variables, tasks, and an execution order.
 Below is an example.